kingsdigitallab/kdl-vqa/README.md

 Such as:

-* -d to select a different describer (moondream or qwen-vl at the moment)
+* -d to select a different describer (e.g. moondream, qwen-vl, ollama.
+See section below)
 * -m to specify which exact model the describer should use (e.g. vikhyatk/moondream2)
 * -v to specify the version/revision of the model (e.g. 2024-08-26)
 * -f to filter which image is processed